 Not only is this good news for future graduates, it’s also good news for current students and alumni.
 Past graduates are able to apply to upgrade to the authorized version of the degrees by meeting the new degree standards, while current students will be able to seamlessly switch into the authorized program beginning this fall.

 Briercrest College now offers 7 provincially authorized bachelor's degrees in the following disciplines: Humanities, English, History, Psychology, Biblical Studies, Business Administration, and General Studies.

 To explore Briercrest’s programs and learn more about academics at Briercrest, visit https://www.briercrestcollege.ca/academics.

-Watch this video to learn more about how degree accreditation works at Briercrest, or visit https://www.briercrestcollege.ca/academics/accreditation.
+To learn more about how degree accreditation works at Briercrest, visit https://www.briercrestcollege.ca/academics/accreditation.